If home is where you tow it, be sure to insure your investment.

 Your auto policy will typically extend to your trailer when you are pulling it — but only for liability and provides no coverage to your actual trailer.
 Meaning, an auto policy alone will only cover damage your trailer causes to other people and their property.

-So, depending on the kind of travel trailer insurance you choose, it can extend past basic liability to cover the gaps left by your home and auto policies.
-Your home or renters policies provide coverage for your personal belongings that are kept outside of your home (such as a travel trailer), but at a fraction of your coverage limit (usually 5-10% less).
-This amount of coverage is simply insufficient if you have anything valuable in your trailer.
+Depending on the kind of travel trailer insurance you choose, it can extend past basic liability to cover the gaps left by your home and auto policies.
+Your home or renters policies provide coverage for your personal belongings that are kept outside of your home (such as a travel trailer), but at a fraction of your coverage limit (usually 5 to 10% less).
+This amount of coverage is simply insufficient if you have any valuable belongings stored in your trailer.

-Moreover, travel trailer insurance offers physical coverage much like your auto policy would.
+Moreover, travel trailer insurance offers physical coverage much like an auto insurance policy.
 Without this coverage, you would be forced to pay for the damages yourself in the event of an accident.